- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 Fair Trade Organic Peruvian Whole Bean 5 lb.
 Fresh Roasted Specialty Coffee

 This fair-trade 100 percent Peruvian organic coffee is certified by the USDA.
-It comes in bulk in a 5-pound bag which is full of Arabica coffee whole beans.
+It comes in bulk in a 5-pound bag that is full of Arabica coffee whole beans.
 It is a small batch of roasted specialty coffee that is much loved by many coffee drinkers from around the world.

 The entire profits from this remarkable Peruvian coffee are used to assist vulnerable children as well as orphans.

 This is another 100 percent organic Cenfrocafe Peruvian coffee that is grown in the Northern Highlands of Peru.
 It is a freshly roasted coffee bean that is packed in 12oz bags with one-way lock valves designed to lock in the fresh taste of this fantastic coffee.

 These Cubico coffee beans are roasted in small batches with each freshly-roasted bag dated and endorsed by the roasters to guarantee or ensure freshness.
 The Peruvian coffee has smooth with bright lemon and citrus acidity which is followed closely by toffee and nutty sweetness.
 It leaves mild herbal notes as an unmistakably enjoyable aftertaste.

 The Cubico coffee also exhibits an intense aroma and medium roasted so that it can have an extended shelf life.
 You will never go wrong with this freshly-roasted coffee from Peru.

-The Java Planet Decaf Coffee Peru is composed of the finest, carefully hand-picked Gourmet Organic Arabica Coffee Beans which is roasted in small batches to guarantee its optimum freshness and flavor.
+The Java Planet Decaf Coffee Peru is composed of the finest, carefully hand-picked Gourmet Organic Arabica Coffee Beans which are roasted in small batches to guarantee its optimum freshness and flavor.
 This medium-dark roast has a full-bodied taste with distinct notes of walnuts and chocolate.

 This Peruvian coffee is packaged in quality bags to preserve its freshness and is certified organic by Americert International.

-City Girl Coffee Organic & Fair Trade Single Origin Peru, WHOLE BEAN, Medium Roast, 12 oz Resealable Bag, Sourced from Women-Owned Farms
+City Girl Coffee Organic & Fair Trade Single Origin Peru

 What makes this Peruvian coffee really interesting is the fact that it is sourced from coffee farms that are run or managed by women as well as co-operatives from all over the world.
 It is all about empowering women, and this coffee has opened up the channel for such an endeavor.